 The Energy Charter Treaty evolved from the 1991 European Energy Charter.
 The charter formed the political and legal foundation of East-West cooperation for the energy sector.
 The Energy Charter Treaty (ECT) was adopted in 1994 and came into force in 1998.
 It is one of the few global treaties on energy – with 58 signatories, and has been adopted de facto as part of the governing elements of the WTO.

 The ECT confirms the principle of national sovereignty over energy resources.
 Members are expected to do so within the framework of the ECT treaty obligations.
-This includes allowing the nations to determine for themselves if foreign investment will be allowed.
+This includes allowing the nations to determine for themselves if the foreign investment will be allowed.
 If it is, then the treaty provides a stable interface for those interactions.
 The ECT offers binding protection for foreign energy investors against key non-commercial risks, such as direct or indirect expropriation or breach of contract.

 Energy Charter Protocol on Energy Efficiency and Related Environmental Aspects (PEEREA)

-The ECT requires prompt, adequate and effective compensation for the expropriation of energy investments.
+The ECT requires prompt, adequate, and effective compensation for the expropriation of energy investments.
 Expropriation under the ECT must be:

 - Based on law